 Cost

-Pricing can vary considerably among service providers.
-Before scheduling demos or seriously considering your options, you should pinpoint a budget range so you know what you’re working with beforehand.
+Before scheduling demos or seriously considering your options, you should pinpoint a budget range so you know what you’re working with beforehand, as this is a key part of ITAM best practices.

 What’s your ideal cost?
 What’s the absolute most you’re willing to pay?